alttch/eva3/doc/uc/uc_api.rst

 optionally:

-* **save=1** save item configuration on the disk immediately after creation
+* **save=1** save item configuration on disk immediately after creation

-Returns result="OK" if the item is cloned, or result="ERROR", if the error occurred.
+Returns result="OK" if the item is cloned, or result="ERROR", if an error occurred.

 Errors: